 We’ve partnered with Pack for a Purpose a charity that allows hotels around the world to support local projects by suggesting lists of donations that guests may wish to bring in their suitcase and make a priceless impact on the lives of the local children and families.

 If you’re planning a trip to Kasbah Tamadot, you can get involved in the following projects.
+Click here to see what you can bring to help the community.

 There are plenty of activities to keep you entertained, anything from mule trekking to cooking lessons to playing tennis.